mustafa20999/Improving-Arabic-Sentiment-Analysis-Using-CNN-Based-Architectures-and-Text-Preprocessing/README.md

-The stoplistIf you use any of the preceding codes, please cite the paper:
+ If you use any of the preceding codes, please cite the paper:
 "Improving Arabic Sentiment Analysis Using CNN-Based Architectures and Text Preprocessing" published by Computational Intelligence and Neuroscience.